 All of your meals are included with your program fees.
 For off-campus meals, we provide you with a food stipend.

 We arrange for you to live in a conveniently located dormitory on a college campus.
-Your Resident Advisor living nearby for 24/7 support.
+CET staff are always close by for 24/7 support.

 We are your support network.
 From pre-departure questions to academic support to emergency management, we’ve got your back.